daviddarnes/david.darn.es/_posts/2016-03-28-create-an-open-source-directory-on-github-pages.md

 ---
-title: "How to Create an Open Source Directory on GitHub Pages"
+title: "How to Create an Open Source Portfolio"
 category: tutorial
 icon: tutorial
 colour: "#196e76"